esphome/esphome-docs/components/opentherm.rst

 Note abut sync mode
 *******************

-By default this component adheres to ESPHome recommendations and doesn't block the loop while communicating with the boiler.
-Unfortunately, some other components (like Dallas temperature sensors) don't play well with this behaviour, and may cause a lot of lost frames and protocol warnings from OpenTherm.
-Since OpenTherm is resilient by design and transmits its messages in a constant loop, these dropped frames don't really matter.
-But if you want to decrease the number of protocol warnings in your logs, you can enable ``sync_mode``, which blocks ESPHome loop until a single conversation with the boiler is complete.
-This can greatly reduce the number of dropped frames, but usually doesn't eliminate them entirely.
-You also need to add a logging directive to your config, so that ESPHome doesn't complain about a single component hogging the loop for too long:
+The use of some components (like Dallas temperature sensors) may result in lost frames and protocol warnings from OpenTherm.
+Since OpenTherm is resilient by design and transmits its messages in a constant loop, these dropped frames don't usually cause any problems.
+Still, if you want to decrease the number of protocol warnings in your logs, you can enable ``sync_mode`` which will block ESPHome's main application loop until a single conversation with the boiler is complete.
+This can greatly reduce the number of dropped frames, but usually won't eliminate them entirely.
+With ``sync_mode`` enabled, in some cases, ESPHome's main application loop may be blocked for longer than is recommended, resulting in warnings in the logs.
+If this bothers you, you can adjust ESPHome's log level by adding the following to your configuration:

 .. code-block:: yaml